Upinel/localhost.direct/README.md

 **The Cert Bundle by Request might take sometime to process**

 ### <ins>D. Cert Bundle by Sponsorship</ins>
 To express our gratitude to our sponsors, Sponsors can request one-year version of the Cert Bundle who have made a monthly donation of $5 or a one-time donation of over $40.
 To request this special offer, please send an email to get@localhost.direct, providing your sponsorship GitHub ID or PayPal ID.
 Your support will be instrumental in helping us develop our own auto-issuing portal as soon as possible.
-Sponsors who make a donation before November 2024, regardless of the amount, can request the Cert Bundle as a token of appreciation for their early support.

 ## Last update Log.
 - 2024-Dec-01 Suggest User to use and trusting Private CA certificate